A funny thing happened the first time walking became “daily” instead of “when life allows.”

 Harder training done consistently is where muscle shows up.

-A pattern showed up in real life without me trying to “optimize.”
+A pattern showed up in my normal routine without me trying to “optimize.”

 Walking worked best when it was easy enough to repeat and boring enough to ignore.